LaverdeS/Multivariate-Time-Series-Classification/README.md

 <i><b>"Each participant will have to draw each of the 6 patterns 15 times with their eyes movement (gaze)".</b></i>
 </p>

 The 6 patterns are composed by 3 lines each.
-The form shapes such as 'Z', 'N', 'U'.
+They form shapes such as 'Z', 'N', 'U'.
 If Such a system could be used for security applications for instance.
 The "eye-signature" would be the PIN to identify a person and grant access.

 <p align="center">
   <img width="500" height="450" src="https://user-images.githubusercontent.com/38184042/192492603-569f6036-f1a1-48a2-9814-7c251d173558.gif">